aniasin/RPG/ReadMe.md

 Simple BTtask: Npc looks for weapons and equips.
 Stops looking for weapon when fully equipped.

-Simple BTtask: Npc follow Player.
+Simple BTtask: Npc Search Player.
-When sight is lost pursue the last player's direction seen.
+When sight is lost pursue the last player's position seen, then last direction the player was moving to, and finally a random spot in range.

 Simple BTtask: Npc Aggro.
-When Player's reached, NPC attacks, defend, retreat or flee.
+Follow player when in sight.
-(Only UE_LOG for now)
+When Player's reached, NPC attacks, defend, retreat or flee (Only UE_LOG for now).

 + **EnvironmentQuery**